 In life and death, there is much we’ll never know.
 Though we claim to live in an advanced civilization on a planet rotating around a specific sun in a particular solar system within a minor spiraling “arm” of the Milky Way called the Orion Spur, there are situations that always make us feel like aliens.
 With apologies to Star Trek, if we’re scantily clad, it’s from wearing a hospital gown.
-Regardless of what is worn, we feel naked, vulnerable, and frightened.
+Regardless of what is worn, our mortality makes us feel naked, vulnerable, and frightened.

-Sometimes, literally, we can’t breathe because of a disease’s relentless process.
-Sometimes, also literally, we can barely breathe because of a loved one’s fatal illness.
-We feel lost in places as normal as home and as alien as a doctor’s office.
-We resent and resist the I-don’t-knows, but that may be the only honest answer.
+Sometimes, literally, patients can’t breathe because of a disease’s relentless process.
+Sometimes, also literally, friends and family can barely breathe because of a loved one’s lethal disease.
+We feel helpless.
+We resent and resist the I-don’t-knows, but that may be the only honest answer for what ails and assails us.
 However, when the worst happens, I try to ask myself a question in this strange galaxy of dying, death, and grief: what do I know?

 If I don’t know what caused an illness, and if no physician can tell my loved one or me how it started or what the “cure” could be, what knowledge remains?